blastLittleTiger/RedisWithSpringBoot/README.md

 # SpringBoot- Redis as cache
-Sample project which shows Redis in action as web service response caching
+Sample project which shows how to use redis to cache web service response.

 <h4>Installation and Getting Started</h4>